 School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-The impact of the final FTE adjustments on the fiscal year 2020 financial statements resulted in an immaterial amount due from ODE (receivable).
+ODE adjustments for fiscal year 2021 have been finalized and resulted in a payable from the School District of \$8,573.
+This amount was not reported on the financial statements.